mdanishharoon/luma/src/main/java/com/luma/lexer/README.md

 - [x] Concat all NFAs
 - [x] NFA to DFA
 - [x] DFA Minimization
+- [ ] Clean up and refactoring classes
 - [ ] Infix to Postfix Regex